-Surrounded by some of California’s most fertile and cherished landscapes, San Luis Obispo County rests like a jewel in the midst of the splendid bounty of California’s wandering central coast.
-Located midway between San Francisco and Los Angeles, the San Luis Obispo region is nestled peacefully into an enchanted coastline that is marked by rolling green hills, quaint seaside towns, windswept beaches, gentle inland valleys and tumbled mountains that are surrounded by vineyards, farmland and native California Oaks.
-The County includes more than 80 miles of pristine Pacific Ocean coastline – stretching from the warm, sprawling sandy beaches of the south to the windswept bluffs and tumbled promontories of the northern county.
+Surrounded by some of California’s most fertile and cherished landscapes, San Luis Obispo rests like a jewel in the midst of the splendid bounty of California’s wandering central coast.
+Located midway between San Francisco and Los Angeles, the San Luis Obispo region is nestled peacefully into an enchanted coastline that is marked by rolling green hills, quaint seaside towns, windswept beaches, gentle inland valleys and tumbled mountains that are surrounded by vineyards, farmland, and native California Oaks.
+The County includes more the 80 miles of pristine Pacific Ocean coastline – stretching from the warm, sprawling sandy beaches of the south to the windswept bluffs and tumbles promontories of the northern county.

-From its lofty clifftop perch, Hearst Castle presides over the dramatic beauty of northern San Luis Obispo County as it traces Highway 1 – one of the most spectacular drives in the world.
-Visitors may follow the curving spine of this famous scenic route along California’s dramatic central cost, a land of wildly beautiful landscapes and thundering water.
-This is the land of Ragged Point, which marks the southern end of Big Sur and untamed section of coastline where the sea crashes against cliffs that rise dramatically towards a lien of rugged coastal mountains.
+From its lofty clifftop perch, Hearst Castle presided over the dramatic beauty of northern San Luis Obispo County as it traces Highway 1 – one of the most spectacular drives in the world.
+Visitors may follow the curving spine of this famous scenic route along California’s dramatic central coast, a land of wildly beautiful landscapes and thundering water.
+This is the land of Ragged Point, which marks the southern end of the Big Sur and untamed section of coastline where the sea crashed against the cliffs that rise dramatically towards a lien of rugged coastal mountains.